Seeker-09/deep-thoughts/README.md

 ## Description

-In this project, I learned hot to create a social media clone using numerous different technologies, but mainly developing on the MERN stack.
+In this project, I learned how to create a social media clone using numerous different technologies, but mainly developing on the MERN stack.

 ## Usage